lkfink/lkfink.github.io/pages/research.md

 ### <a name="Mobile eye-tracking"></a>Mobile eye-tracking

-Lauren is currently using [Pupil Labs'](https://pupil-labs.com/){:target="_blank"} mobile eye-tracking headsets in a variety of music/neuroscience projects.
-For anyone considering purchasing from Pupil Labs, Lauren previously wrote up a [short guide of considerations](http://lkfink.github.io/pages/PupilLabs_aBeginnersGuide.html){:target="_blank"}.
+I am currently using [Pupil Labs'](https://pupil-labs.com/){:target="_blank"} mobile eye-tracking headsets in a variety of music/neuroscience projects.
+For anyone considering purchasing from Pupil Labs, I previously wrote up a [short guide of considerations](http://lkfink.github.io/pages/PupilLabs_aBeginnersGuide.html){:target="_blank"}.

 ![pupil labs collage]({{ BASE_PATH }}/assets/publpics/puplabs_collage.png)

-At the [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/en.html){:target="_blank"}, Lauren, together with [Elke Lange](https://www.aesthetics.mpg.de/en/the-institute/people/lange.html){:target="_blank"}, would like to bring mobile eye-tracking into the concert hall ([ArtLab](https://www.aesthetics.mpg.de/index.php?id=625&L=1){:target="_blank"}).
+At the [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/en.html){:target="_blank"}, I, together with [Elke Lange](https://www.aesthetics.mpg.de/en/the-institute/people/lange.html){:target="_blank"}, would like to bring mobile eye-tracking into the concert hall ([ArtLab](https://www.aesthetics.mpg.de/index.php?id=625&L=1){:target="_blank"}).
 While it may seem odd to use eye-tracking (vision) in a musical (auditory) context, a growing number of laboratory studies have clearly established that sound systematically affects visual processing.
 However, eye-tracking has yet to be widely adopted in auditory, and more specifically, musical, contexts.
 Previously, mobile eye-trackers have been used to examine gaze patterns of up to 3 musicians playing together; however, no studies have examined mobile eye-tracking data from multiple audience members at a concert, in addition to the musicians on stage.
 Such an undertaking would allow for comparisons of:
 -	gaze location (what audience members and what musicians are looking at)
 -	eye movement dynamics (when, in relation to musical events, and each other, audience members and musicians shift their gaze)
 -	blink rate (how often people blink) and blink timing (when people blink)